 For example, if you live in an area with dirt and gravel roads, keep your distance when trucks turn on or off of an unpaved road.
 In areas with frequent snow and ice, leave plenty of room between yourself and all other cars.
 If you see plows ahead, add extra distance as plows often drop gravel on the road to help improve traction on potentially icy roads.

-It turns out I’m not alone.
-2016 research found that 15% of drivers have hit a parked car.
-A full 1.7 million admitted to turning that into a hit and run when hitting a parked car!
+A 2016 research found that 15% of drivers have hit a parked car, with an astounding 1.7 million people admitting to leaving the scene afterwards.
 While you can’t always avoid parking lots, you can take some steps to protect your vehicle and the items inside it.

 If you have a garage, that is the safest place to park.
-Also look at your available parking options when away from home.
-Avoid parking too closely to other cars and avoid tiny, compact parking spaces when larger spots are available.
-Also try to park away from tight corners, turns, and driveways where someone may bump or scrape your car when passing by.
+When away from home, avoid parking too closely to other cars.
+Try to park away from tight corners, turns, and driveways where someone may bump or scrape your car when passing by.

-Thankfully an NHTSA requirement requires all new cars to have a backup camera beginning in 2018.
-Many cars today are already equipped with the cameras.
+Many cars today are already equipped with backup cameras.
 The best step you can take to avoid a backup accident is to get a camera equipped vehicle.
 You can also buy a backup camera kit for your car for around $70 to $300 depending on the features you want.

 Drowsy driving is a factor that can lead to single car crashes.
 Drivers falling asleep behind the wheel are incredibly dangerous.
-Alcohol, drug use, and driving when too tired are common causes.
 According to a terrifying study done by the AAA Foundation for Traffic Safety, one in five fatal crashes in the United States involves a drowsy driver.
 Younger drivers are more likely to drive when drowsy than older, more experienced drivers, according to the survey results.

 New technologies exist to ensure cars stay in the correct lane, even if the driver nods off, but it will be a long while before that reaches the majority of cars on the road.
 In the meantime, never risk driving after drinking, drug use, or any time there is even a remote possibility you won’t be able to safely reach your destination.

-If you live in an area prone to hailstorms, you are best off parking under cover whenever possible in the summer thunderstorm months.
 Using your garage for extra storage might seem like a great way to add more space to your home, but it may not be worth it if it means your car will be unprotected when the bad weather hits.
 You are best off parking where your car is covered if possible in the summer thunderstorm months.

 Back and neck injuries are very common with car accidents.
 Even a minor fender bender can lead to whiplash, back and neck pain, and other minor injuries.
 At higher speeds and intersections, injuries get more serious.